 - The Fair Credit Reporting Act

-Richard is a prominent consumer protection defense attorney in matters ranging from sensitive government inquiries to high-stakes litigation matters.
+Richard is a prominent consumer protection defense practitioner in matters ranging from sensitive government inquiries to high-stakes litigation matters.

-Effective Counsel for a Range of Investigatory Processes
+Effective FTC CID Lawyer Counsel for a Range of Investigatory Processes

 If a consumer protection-related inquiry is triggered and the FTC opts not to seek immediate relief in court, it may contact a company formally to request information.
 A civil investigative demand (CID) or subpoena may be issued when the FTC believes that the company may be uncooperative.

-An experienced FTC civil investigative demand lawyer, Richard possess years of experience defending marketers against high profile investigatory challenges asserted by regulatory agencies regarding advertising practices.
+FTC CID attorney Richard Newman possesses years of experience defending marketers against high profile investigatory challenges asserted by regulatory agencies regarding advertising practices.
 His knowledge and understanding of the internal organization of the FTC and personnel, agency policy and processes, and consumer protection laws and regulations allow him to: